Errors and Warnings¶

 real sig; //<--- Repaired

-Ignoring this warning may make Verilator simulations differ from other simulators, if the increased precision of real affects your model or DPI calls.
+Ignoring this warning may make Verilator simulations differ from other simulators if the increased precision of

 -